-The fund promotes the following environmental and social characteristics:
+The fund replicates the master funds meaning that it has the following environmental and/or social characteristics.

 - The fund promotes the UN Sustainable Development Goals (UN SDGs) by partially investing in sustainable investments contributing to such goals 2.
 The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society. - 3.
 The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact. - 4.
 The fund promotes certain ethical and social safeguards through the exclusion of certain activities deemed to be non-ethical or controversial.